 For example:

-- The best integrations (including CRMs) are only available on the highest tier (Ultimate at $42 per user per month).
+- The best integrations including CRMs are only available on the Ultimate plan that costs $42 per user per month.

-- You can’t record custom greetings until you pay for the second-highest Professional tier ($30 per user per month).
+- You can’t record custom greetings until you pay for the second-highest Professional tier that costs $30 per user per month.

-- Warm and cold call transfers are only available on the highest tier (Ultimate) — while other VoIP systems offer this on mid-tier plans.
+- Call transfers to mobile are only available on the Ultimate plan.
+Keep in mind that other platforms like Quo, formerly OpenPhone, offer this feature on mid-tier plans.

-- Holiday routing is only available on the highest tier (Ultimate), which could be frustrating if you’re a smaller business trying to set clear expectations.
+- Holiday routing is only available on the Ultimate plan, which could be frustrating if you’re a smaller business trying to set clear expectations.

 With so many features locked behind higher tiers, you may feel forced to upgrade before you’re financially ready.